Austin Gallery

 • Brightness depends on the bulb you add

-The aooshine is the budget bedside lamp that keeps things simple.
-There are no color modes or USB ports to learn — just a small lamp with a fabric shade that diffuses a soft, warm pool of light, which is exactly the gentle, low-glare tone you want for the last few pages before you turn out the light.
+The Simple Designs Mini Basic is the budget bedside lamp that keeps things simple.
+There are no color modes or USB ports to learn, just a small lamp with a fabric shade that diffuses a soft, warm pool of light, which is exactly the gentle, low-glare tone you want for the last few pages before you turn out the light.
 Fit it with a warm 2700K bulb and it hits the easy-on-the-eyes range for night reading.

-Its strengths are its size and its price: a compact footprint that slides onto a crowded nightstand, at about as low a cost as a real lamp comes.
-The compromise is that it is exactly that simple — brightness depends on the bulb you choose, there is no built-in dimmer, and it lights the immediate area rather than the room.
+Its strengths are its size, its price, and its pedigree: a compact footprint that slides onto a crowded nightstand, at about as low a cost as a real lamp comes, and from Simple Designs, a lighting line carried by major retailers rather than an anonymous listing.
+The compromise is that it is exactly that simple, brightness depends on the bulb you choose, there is no built-in dimmer, and it lights the immediate area rather than the room.
 If you want an honest, inexpensive reading lamp and nothing more, this is the pick.

-A small, warm-toned nightstand lamp that does the reading job for about twenty bucks.
+A small, warm-toned nightstand lamp that does the reading job for about thirteen bucks, from a lighting line you'll find at big-box retailers, not a here-today Amazon label.
 Its compact fabric-shade design casts a soft, warm pool of light perfect for the last few pages before sleep, and it fits a crowded bedside table.
-The pick when you just want a simple, inexpensive reading lamp.

 Buy this if you want a straightforward bedside reading lamp and don't need color modes or USB ports.
-The warm light through the fabric shade is soft and easy on the eyes for evening reading, the footprint is small enough for any nightstand, and the price is about as low as a real lamp goes.
+The warm light through the fabric shade is soft and easy on the eyes for evening reading, the footprint is small enough for any nightstand, and the price is about as low as a real lamp from a real brand goes.

 What we don't like